hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 From the subnav on any job detail page, you can access the Job Definition page.

 The Job Definition page will show the job's underlying JSON representation.
-This can be useful for quickly verifying how the job was configuring.
+This can be useful for quickly verifying how the job was configured.
 Many properties from the job configuration will also be on the Job Overview page, but some deeper properties may only be available in the definition itself.
 It can also be convenient to see everything at once rather than traversing through task groups, allocations, and tasks.